Bellari language

-Bellari (/brw/) is a Dravidian variety of India spoken by about 1,000 Bellara, a Scheduled Caste of Karnataka and Kerala.
-It is reportedly close to Tulu and Koraga (especially the former), but it is not known if it is a separate language or a dialect of Tulu.
+Bellari (/brw/) was a Dravidian language of India spoken by the Bellara, a Scheduled Caste of Karnataka and Kerala, it went extinct with the death of Sidda Belare.
+It was reportedly close to Tulu and Koraga (especially the former), but it is not known if it is a separate language or a dialect of Tulu.
 A community of fifty families of basket-weavers lives in Kundapura Taluk in coastal Karnataka.